 The institute has been established by the Government to be the first science college under the Motto 'Lighted to Lighten" .
-The distinctiveness of the college lies in the fact that it is the only college in the state to offer Home Science as a stream.
+The distinctiveness of the college lies in the fact that it is the only college dedicated purely to the study of Science and the only college in the state of Mizoram to offer Home Science as a stream.
+It also offers a course in Computer Science.
 The mission of the college is to cater to the need for undergraduate -level science education in Mizoram.
 The college has endeavoured to execute and disseminate quality education in various fields of science and technology.
 As the motto suggests, the principal goal of the institution is to impart knowledge and skills and facilitate students to disseminate their knowledge to the society.
-The main objectives of the college are :a) To be at par with esteemed colleges outside the state in terms of teaching learning process and also in terms of research output. b) To continuously strive to provide a platform for more choices and opportunities, particularly for students who cannot afford to pursue higher studies elsewhere.
-It is the priority of the college to meet the needs and demands of the students of Mizoram which, in spite of high literacy percentage still lags behind in the field of science and technology.
+The main objectives of the college are :a) To be at par with esteemed colleges outside the state in terms of teachinglearning process and also in terms of research output. b) To continuously strive to provide a platform for more students who cannot afford to pursue higher studies elsewhere.
+It is the priority of the college to meet the needs and demands of the students of the students of Mizoram which, in spite of high literacy percentage still lags behind in the field of science and technology.
 Progression of students is the priority of the institute and several steps have been adopted to thrust the institute forward in its primary goal.
 Student Support programmes such as certificate and cash incentive, career counselling, Personality development, Mentoring system, Coaching for entry into services, Remedial classes and Students' feedback system have been systematically introduced, developed and institutionalised.
-The college intends to continue its extension programmes to serve the local people.
+The college will focus on its extension programmes to serve the local community.
 It endeavours to carry out more extension and oureach programmes which will benefit both students and the local society.
 Such programmes will fall in tandem with college Motto Lighted to lighten.
 Free Computer cinics have been held regularly by the department of computer Science to benefit people living in the vicinity of the college.
 Faculty and students of Computer Science have been actively involved in repairing computers, laptops of local persons.
 The department of Home science have been visiting and offering voluntary services at old age homes and spastic schools every year.
+The college has adopted a school where extension programs will be carrried out.
 It is the vision of the college to impart knowledge to the students who will in turn spread their knowledge and offer their service to the society.